10 Largest Auto Insurance Companies (March 2026)

 What are the largest auto insurance companies?

-The 10 largest auto insurers in the United States are State Farm, Progressive, Geico, Allstate, USAA, Liberty Mutual, Farmers, American Family, Travelers and Nationwide.
-Together, they collect 77% of what people spend on car insurance in the U.S.
+The 10 largest auto insurers in the United States are State Farm, Progressive, Geico, Allstate, USAA, Farmers, Liberty Mutual, Travelers, AAA (Auto Club Exchange) and American Family.
+Together, they collect 76% of what people spend on car insurance in the U.S.

 Do larger insurance companies have better rates?